donsheehy/datastructures/prose/12_mappings.md

   - **`put(k, v)`** - Add the key-value pair `(k,v)` to the mapping.

 These are the two main operations.
-They are what make a mapping, and are generally implemented as `__getitem__` and `__setitem__` in python in order to support the familiar square bracket notation.
+They are what make a mapping, and are generally implemented as `__getitem__` and `__setitem__` in Python in order to support the familiar square bracket notation.
 We will put off anything more elaborate for now.
 When we get into some implementations, we will put some other conditions on the keys.

 ## A minimal implementation